ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](random_fx.png)](random_fx.png)

-Or for speed you can use the "`-spread`" operator to randomize a gradient (separatally for the three color channels) or by using some other image.
+Or, for speed, you can use the "`-spread`" operator to randomize a gradient (separately for the three color channels) or by using some other image.

 ~~~
 convert -size 100x100 gradient: -separate \